 Your skin does a pretty good job of looking out for you.
 It protects you from the sun and the heat and the cold and the rain.
 But it doesn’t do all that for free; and as a coat of armor, eventually, your skin begins to show some wear and tear.
 Luckily, your skin is quite good at healing and repairing itself.
 In fact, your skin has wonderful healing properties that are just a natural part of its composition.
 The trick is to use those healing processes for targeted rejuvenation.
 Dr. Rokhsar is able to accomplish that by using Microdermabrasion at his NYC offices.

 Microdermabrasion is an exfoliative treatment in which a wand is used to gently sand the skin.
 A small vacuum is attached to the wand that sucks up dead cells and debris.
 The outer layer of skin containing dead cells is removed; uncovering fresh new skin underneath.
-This prevents clogged pores and breakouts, and promotes growth of new healthy skin cells.
+This prevents clogged pores and breakouts and promotes the growth of new healthy skin cells.
 The result is smooth, fresh, healthy skin.
 There is usually no discomfort, and there is no necessary downtime.
 The entire treatment takes about 15 minutes.
 Dr. Rokhsar performs all microdermabrasion himself.
 Microdermabrasion is usually performed every 3-5 weeks for the best results.

 Microdermabrasion is used for: